MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 Connect-ExchangeOnline -Device
 ```

-In Windows PowerShell 7.0 or later using version 2.0.4-Preview2 or later in Linux, this command connects to Exchange Online using single sign-on (SSO) in interactive scripting scenarios on computers that don't have web browsers.
+In Windows PowerShell 7.0 or later using version 2.0.4-Preview2 or later in Linux, this example connects to Exchange Online using single sign-on (SSO) in interactive scripting scenarios on computers that don't have web browsers.

 The command prints a URL along with a unique code that's tied to the session.
 You need to open the printed URL in a browser on any computer, and you need to enter the unique code.
 After you complete the login in the web browser, the session in the Windows Powershell window is authenticated via the regular Azure AD authentication flow, and the Exchange Online cmdlets are imported after few seconds.